lukasruff/Classification-AD/README.md

 # Rethinking Assumptions in Deep Anomaly Detection

-This repository provides the code for the methods and experiments presented in our preprint 'Rethinking Assumptions in Deep Anomaly Detection.'
+This repository provides the code for the methods and experiments presented in our ICML UDL 2021 workshop paper 'Rethinking Assumptions in Deep Anomaly Detection.'

 ## Citation and Contact

 You find a PDF of the paper on arXiv: [https://arxiv.org/abs/2006.00339](https://arxiv.org/abs/2006.00339).
 If you find our work useful, please cite:
 ```
-@article{ruff2020rethinking,
+@inproceedings{ruff2020rethinking,
   title     = {Rethinking Assumptions in Deep Anomaly Detection},
   author    = {Ruff, Lukas and Vandermeulen, Robert A and Franks, Billy Joe and M{\"u}ller, Klaus-Robert and Kloft, Marius},
-  journal = {arXiv preprint arXiv:2006.00339},
+  booktitle = {ICML 2021 Workshop on Uncertainty \& Robustness in Deep Learning},
-  year    = {2020}
+  year      = {2021}
 }
 ```

 ## Abstract

 > > Though anomaly detection (AD) can be viewed as a classification problem (nominal vs. anomalous) it is usually treated in an unsupervised manner since one typically does not have access to, or it is infeasible to utilize, a dataset that sufficiently characterizes what it means to be "anomalous."
-In this paper we present results demonstrating that this intuition surprisingly does not extend to deep AD on images.
+In this paper we present results demonstrating that this intuition surprisingly seems not to extend to deep AD on images.
 For a recent AD benchmark on ImageNet, classifiers trained to discern between normal samples and just a few (64) random natural images are able to outperform the current state of the art in deep AD.
-We find that this approach is also very effective at other common image AD benchmarks.
 Experimentally we discover that the multiscale structure of image data makes example anomalies exceptionally informative.

 ## Installation